 Area Rug Cleaning

-In-Plant Rug Cleaning Hartford, New Haven, Fairfield and surrounding areas in Connecticut is recommended for Oriental Rugs and loose woven rugs.
+In-Plant Rug Cleaning is recommended for Oriental Rugs and loose woven rugs.
 They should not be cleaned on location like wall to wall carpet.
 Professional Carpet Systems cares for the finest to the most basic rugs from around the world; we clean tribal, area, wool, silks, flokati, and even box store rugs.
 We will pick your rug up and bring it to our special cleaning plant where it will receive our very thorough Nine Step Cleaning System to get maximum soil and spot removal.
 Having your rug cleaned in our plant allows us to give it several treatments for a more thorough cleaning, controlled drying, and the use of various tools that are not available on location.

 Step 1: Pre-Inspection and Pick Up